Why REACH homework?

 How often do the students receive homework?

 Typically, math students will have homework daily.
 LA students will have some long and short-term assignments.

 Should I help my child with their homework?

 I prefer that your child try to complete all homework independently.This helps me to support their learning.
 Your child is better able to recognize what they do not know and reflect on understanding.
 I would rather your child ask me questions during or after class so I can help.
-Please contact me if there's a struggle.
+Please email me if your child struggled with the homework.